Labpro-21/if3210-tubes-mad-2025-if3210-2025-mad-cat/Readme.md

 > **Tugas Besar IF3210 - Pengembangan Aplikasi Piranti Bergerak**

-> Purrytify is a music player application designed to bring music back to the world after Dr. Asep Spakbor's "Music-Erase-Inator" threatens to eliminate all music.
-As an agent of O.W.C.A.
-(Organisasi Warga Cool Abiez), your mission is to help Purry and his team return harmony to the world through this revolutionary app.
+Purrytify is a music player application developed as the "Tugas Besar 1" for the Mobile Application Development course (IF3210) by Jonathan, Attara, and Yasmine.
+This Android application provides a comprehensive music player experience with features for music playback, library management, and user authentication.

 <img src="screenshot/app_home.png" alt="Purrytify Home Screen" width="250"/>